aptech/docs/docs/CR-cdfLogNorm.rst

 ::

-    //Use default 'mu' and 'sigma'
+    // Use default 'mu' and 'sigma'
     p = cdfLogNorm(1.7);

 After the above, code *p* will equal: